mrazomej/phd/docs/src/chapter_04/section_10_oid.md

 ## Applicability of Theory to the Oid Operator Sequence {#sec:ch4_sec10}

-In addition to the native operator sequences (O1, O2, and O3) considered in the main text, we were also interested in testing our model predictions against the synthetic Oid operator.
+In addition to the native operator sequences (O1, O2, and O3) considered in Chapter 2, we were also interested in testing our model predictions against the synthetic Oid operator.
 In contrast to the other operators, Oid is one base pair shorter in length ($20\,\text{bp}$), is fully symmetric, and is known to provide stronger repression than the native operator sequences considered so far.
 While